drloring/katacoda-scenarios/ms-security/sec-1/step2.md

 From there, you can perform the analysis on the `java-ws` container just like we did with the redis container, e.g. `anchore-cli image vuln localbuild/java-ws`{{execute}}.

-Next we're going to look into custom security policies.
+Next we're going to look into customizing security policies.